 We are exposed to changes in interest rates.
-Our 2005 Senior Credit Facility has a variable rate.
+Our Senior Credit Facility has a variable rate.
 In May 2008, we entered into a three year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates.
-Under this swap, we pay at a fixed rate and receive payments at a variable rate.
-The swap effectively fixes the floating LIBOR-based interest rate to 3.755% on \$100.0 million of the outstanding balance as of March 31, 2011 under the 2005 Senior Credit Facility, with the outstanding balance subject to the swap expiring on May 31, 2011.
+Under this swap, we made payments at a fixed rate and received payments at a variable rate.
+The swap effectively fixed the floating LIBOR-based interest rate to 3.755% on \$100.0 million of the outstanding balance under the Senior Credit Facility until it expired on May 31, 2011.